T3Social/scrollup/README.md

 # [HumHub](https://www.humhub.org/en) Scroll Up Module

-Allows you to scroll up in one action!
+With this module, when enabled, creates a button action that allows you to instantly scroll up on your dashboard after loading content.

 ### **Product Distributors:**